ASHLEY RESERVOIR LETTERBOX:

 come to a long causeway with Ashley Pond on your left and Ashley

 Cutoff on your right.
-This brings you to a 4-way intersection with Wright
+This brings you to an intersection with Old

-Left takes you 0.3 miles back to the water towers you passed by earlier.
-Right
+Whitney Ave takes you 0.3 miles back to the water towers on Old

 Continue straight along the